-Other Information
+Supplementary Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Clerk's basic financial statements.
-The other supplementary information as listed in the table of contents is presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The justice system funding schedules and the schedule of compensation, reimbursements, benefits, and other payments to the agency head are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basis financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the justice system schedules and the schedule of compensation, reimbursements, benefits, and other payments to the agency head are fairly stated in all material respects to the basic financial statements as a whole.
+The accompanying supplementary information as listed in the table of contents is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the justice system funding schedules and the schedule of compensation, reimbursements, benefits, and other payments to the agency head are fairly stated, in all material respects, in relation to the basic financial statements as a whole.